 How to Get Rid of Mange Mites

 Mange is a general term for several skin conditions caused by tiny mites that infest the skin or hair follicles of dogs, cats and other mammals.
-Symptoms of mange include intense itching, hair loss and often a fowl odor.
+Symptoms of mange include intense itching, hair loss and fowl odors.
 Some forms of mange are more serious or contagious than others, depending on the species of mite infesting the affected animal.
-Stress brought on by intense itching or secondary infections from wounds opened by scratching can be fatal.
+Secondary infections from wounds opened by scratching can be fatal.

-- Demodex mites commonly live in hair follicles and usually cause no symptoms.
+- DEMODEX MITES commonly live in hair follicles and usually cause no symptoms.
 Occasionally, populations explode, causing intense itching, thinning of the hair or small bald spots around the eyes, muzzle and front legs.
 In advanced cases, bald patches can occur all over the body.
-Demodex mites can be transferred from one dog to another, but as long as the dog is healthy, no skin diseases will result.
+Demodex mites can be transferred from one dog to another, but healthy dogs will tend to fight them off more easily.
+Puppies can contract this type of mange through nursing, but symptoms usually won’t be severe.
 Demodectic mange is usually associated with stress or other illness which predisposes the animal to outbreak.

-- Cheyletiella mites cause itching and dandruff, particularly around the head and neck of infected dogs, cats or rabbits.
+- CHEYLETIELLA MITES cause itching and dandruff, particularly around the head and neck of infected dogs, cats or rabbits.
 They can also live comfortably on humans for extended periods of time.
 The skin irritation these mites produce is commonly referred to as walking dandruff, due to the appearance of moving skin scales carried by the mites.
-Unlike scabies, they don’t complete their entire life cycle on humans and are thus considered to be transient parasites.
+Cheyletiella mites don’t complete their entire life cycle on humans and are thus considered to be transient parasites.
 They can live apart from a host for up to ten days, seeking new hosts and infesting other territories within the home.
 The good news is that they can’t reproduce on humans.
 Human symptoms generally resolve when pet infestations are addressed.
 Traditional flea sprays and powders are often ineffective against this mite.

 What Makes Our Organic Cedar Oil Formula Powerful and Unique?